How to Buy a Home If You Don't Qualify For a Mortgage

 If you can’t get a mortgage with a mortgage lender, you can try seller financing, sometimes called owner financing.

-This can be similar to a rent-to-own option but is different in a couple of key ways.
+This can be similar to a rent-to-own option but differs in several ways.

 Many who can’t make the payment for closing costs and other home issue costs will find seller financing attractive because you and the seller may be able to put in writing a payment plan that works for both parties.

-The seller handles the mortgage like a bank and would hold the mortgage while you make payments to him or her.
+The seller handles the mortgage like a bank and holds it while you pay them.

-The buyer is buying the home directly from the seller but the downside is that there can be finagling when both parties draw up the agreement.
+The buyer buys the home directly from the seller, but the downside is that there can be financing when both parties draw up the agreement.

-However, seller financing is attractive because there are usually no closing costs and no appraisal of the home.
+However, seller financing is attractive because there are usually no closing costs and no home appraisal.

-If you decide to go this route, make sure you get lots of good legal advice!
+If you decide to go this route, get lots of sound legal advice!

 Pros and Cons of Seller Financing